jsoma/hardboiled/README.md

 * Figure out callback stuff
 * Don't automatically download huge files (or maybe per-page max?)
 * Have a limit of the number of resources downloaded
-* Clear up offline version
+* Make header search only work for initial page
+* Make header keep data on what triggered it
+* Tests that map X site to Y tech, so you can run one at a time
 * Organization of clues
-* Flesh out jsdom limitations
+* Flesh out jsdom limitations (or fill out jsdom engine abilities)
 * Testing
 * Implement eval for jsdom for the sake of selectors/etc (and fix up jsdom in general)
-* Headers in the same way as meta, sudo is absurd